bloodstiller/bloodstiller.com/content/Portswigger/sqli_lab_7.md

 {{< figure src="/ox-hugo/2025-11-14_11-26.png" >}}

 We then select the payload &amp; press `CTRL+U` to URL encode it, however this won't work.
-The reason being is that this is database is running MySQL and MySQL comments ~~require~~ a space after the comment symbol.
+The reason being is that this is database is running MySQL and MySQL comments +require+ a space after the comment symbol.
 So we need to add an additional space so by using a `+` symbol or we can just use the `#` symbol instead.
 ![](/ox-hugo/2025-11-14_12-09.png)

 If we send this payload we get a `500` response meaning the number of columns is not correct, so add another `NULL` so our payload and repeat the process.